-Input signal 1 is monitored during movement from A1 to A4, and the current position in the workpiece coordinate system based on the position command value when the signal was turned on is displayed on the teach pendant.
+Input signal 1 is monitored during movement from A1 to A4, and the workpiece coordinate current position based on the position command value when the signal was turned on is displayed on the teach pendant.

 PSNFBK

 Exports the current position in the world coordinate system based on the position feedback.